starnutoditopo/OpenFlightMapsDownloader/README.md

 ## Run

-After having built the Docker image, in your working folder, create a folder called Data, then launch:
+After having built the Docker image, in your working folder, create a folder called Output, then launch:

-    docker run -it --rm -v "${PWD}/Data:/Data" starnutoditopo/openflightmapsdownloader:1.0.0
+    docker run -it --rm -v "${PWD}/Output:/Output" starnutoditopo/openflightmapsdownloader:1.0.0

-Find the downloaded files in ./Data.
+Find the downloaded files in ./Output.

 # Develop and debug